Gangland (film)

-Gangland is a 1998 Philippine action gangster film directed by Peque Gallaga and Lore Reyes.
+Gangland is a 1998 Philippine action gangster film directed by Peque Gallaga and Lore Reyes and written by Reyes and Erik Matti from a story concept developed by Matti, Henry Nadong, and Gabriel Fernandez.
 The film stars Ryan Eigenmann, Jason Salcedo, Junell Hernando and Justin Simoy.

 Plot

-Kano, Orson, Tinto and Dodge are members of a fraternity gang engaged in petty crimes.
-Their lives take a different turn when they stumbled into a syndicate led by Banjo and got themselves involved in a drug deal gone wrong.
+Kano, Orson, Tinto, and Dodge are members of a fraternity gang engaged in petty crimes.
+Their lives take a different turn when they stumble into a syndicate led by Banjo and get themselves involved in a drug deal gone wrong.

-Soon after, a television crew got hold of the wild goose chase between the two gangs and sensationalized the drama unfolding right before their viewers.
-As Kano and his gang are holding on to their dear lives, their different backgrounds in life would soon unravel the real reason why they chose a dangerous and unruly path.
+Soon after, a television crew caught the wild-goose chase between the two gangs and sensationalized the drama unfolding before their viewers.
+As Kano and his gang hold on to their dear lives, their different backgrounds will soon reveal the real reason they chose a dangerous and unruly path.